kata-containers/kata-containers/Developer-Guide.md

   - `make`.
   - `gcc` (required for building the shim and runtime).

-- You have installed the Clear Containers `linux-container` and `qemu-lite` packages containing the guest kernel images and hypervisor.
-These packages are automatically installed when you install Clear Containers, but can be installed separately as well:
+- You have installed the `qemu-lite` package containing the hypervisor.
+This package is automatically installed when you install Clear Containers, but can be installed separately as well:

     https://github.com/clearcontainers/runtime/wiki/Installation